Fang-Molly/CS-note/python/02 Variables, expressions, and statements.md

 Chapter 2  Variables, expressions, and statements
 =================================================

-# 1. Constants
+# 1. Constants, fixed value

-**Constants: fixed value** - such as numbers, letters, and strings, their value doesn't change
+## 1.1 **Constants: fixed value** - such as numbers, letters, and strings, their value doesn't change

 * **Numeric constants**